Skip to main content

 The first thing I had to understand was not “how do I write better prompts.”
 It was: why does Claude get dumber as my project gets bigger?

 The answer is the context window.
 Every session loads your project into Claude’s working memory.
 As your codebase grows, that memory fills up faster.
-By week three of Polyphemus, I was spending 20 minutes at the start of each session re-explaining context Claude had lost.
-By month one, my token bill was $340.
+By week three, I was re-explaining decisions Claude had made with me two days earlier.
+Architecture choices, naming conventions, API patterns: all gone.
+I was paying for Claude to relearn the project I’d already taught it.

 Here are the five things that fixed it.